A Survey on the Evolution of Stream Processing Systems: State Management

-Scalable state takes two forms in a stream application, typically referred to as \emph{task-level} and \emph{key-level} state.
-Depending on the nature of a specific operator, any or both of these state types can be employed.
+Scalable state takes two forms in a stream application, typically referred to as \emph{partitioned} and \emph{non-partitioned} state (also referred to as global state).
+Depending on the nature of a specific operation, one or both of these state types can be employed.

-\stitle{Task-Level State.} Task-level partitioning maps state to physical compute tasks, allowing one instance per task.
-This is preferred when there is a need to compute global aggregates, such as top-K stream queries, or when the state does not grow over the course of time in an unbounded execution.
-Task-level state can also be useful for keeping offset counts in a log consumed by a physical stream source task.
-It is, however, not the norm in most stream applications, since in most use cases, state needs to scale in a data-parallel manner.
-Furthermore, task-level state is hard to re-partition, given that it always maps to a physical set of tasks.

-\stitle{Key-Level State.} Key-level state is the de facto way to define scalable state in modern streaming systems.
-Keyed state allows logical-level partitioning to compute tasks, where each task handles a specific range of keys.
+\stitle{Partitioned State.} Partitioned state is the de facto way to enable data-parallel computation on massive data streams.
+Partitioned state allows key-wise logical partitioning of state to compute tasks, where each logical task handles a specific key.
 This is enabled in the API level through an additional operation that is invoked prior to stateful processing which lifts the scope from task- to key-based processing such as ``keyBy'' in Apache Flink or ``groupBy'' in Beam and Kafka-Streams.
+At the physical level, multiple keys (or key ranges) can be assigned to a specific physical task or compute node.